LunaticSea/lunaticsea.github.io/README.md

 # website
-Jusst a small website for bot.
+Just a small website for bot.
 Fun project lol